 Children with IR-2 visas that are:

-- under 18 years old automatically acquire U.S. citizenship upon entry to the United States if they reside in the United States with their parents (U.S. government or military personnel residing overseas may qualify as residing in the U.S.).
+- under 18 years old automatically acquire U.S. citizenship after admission to the United States if they reside in the United States with their parents.

 - over 18 years old become permanent residents and receive a Green Card.